-The training faculty strongly believe that the primary focus of internship training is on clinical work.
+The training faculty strongly believes that the primary focus of internship training is on clinical work.
 We also believe that science underlies our practice of psychology.
-The Department of Pediatric Psychology at CHOC does have a number of ongoing research studies which interns are exposed to and may be able to participate in limited ways.
+The Department of Pediatric Psychology at CHOC does have a number of ongoing research studies which interns are exposed to and may be able to participate in in limited ways.
 Postdoctoral fellows are more integrally involved in these research projects.

 The UCI Center on Stress and Health is part of the Department of Anesthesiology and Perioperative Care, at the University of California-Irvine (UCI) and Department of Pediatric Psychology at CHOC Children’s (CHOC).
 The Center on Stress and Health is a collaborative group from diverse areas in medicine, nursing, and psychology.
 Under the co-direction of Dr. Zeev Kain, UCI Chair of Anesthesiology, and Dr. Michelle Fortier, the center conducts cutting edge research on children’s health with particular interests in medical anxiety and pain.
 The Center on Stress and Health was first established by Dr. Kain under the name, the Center for the Advancement of Perioperative Health (CAPH) which relocated from Yale University to UCI/CHOC in July 2008.
 The multi-disciplinary research team has a number of ongoing federally funded projects examining perioperative pain and anxiety as well as procedural pain and anxiety.